 - Reduce isolation and increase social support through various networks;

 - Improve people’s confidence, self-esteem and emotional wellbeing;

 - Support access to community activities, services and appointments;

 - Provide an informal approach through our volunteers when befriending people, which might be more suitable for those who are reluctant to take up other support services;

 - Provide local volunteers who know the area and can encourage people to participate more in community life;

 - Signpost people to appropriate agencies when they require additional help and support.

 Who can refer people?

-Anybody who is supporting an older person and feels that they need that little extra support or companionship.
+Anybody who is supporting a person and feels that they need that little extra support or companionship.
 These can be health professionals such as occupational therapists, GPs, social workers and district nurses.
 Housing associations can also refer, as well as voluntary organisations, family members or friends.
-We also have people who self refer.
+We also have people who self-refer.

 Download further information call BAVO, T: 01656 810400, E: email@example.com